Neurodiversity information for parents and young people

 Make sure that:

-- You are available to speak to the health professional and that your phone is loud enough to hear when it rings.
+- your phone is loud enough to hear when it rings

-- You have a list of your current medicine(s) and any documentation relevant to your condition or appointment.
+- you have a list of your current medicines and any records relevant to your condition or appointment

-- If a family member, friend, or carer usually comes with you to your hospital appointments, ask them to be with you for your phone appointment.
-If you have a speaker phone facility on your phone, use this.
+- if a family member, friend, or carer usually comes with you to your hospital appointments, ask them to be with you for your phone appointment.
+If you have a speaker on your phone, use this.

 If you cannot hear the health professional clearly